samnaveenkumaroff/znn/README.md

 # ⚡ ZNN - Zero Neural Network

-> A premium, extensible deep learning and autograd engine built from scratch in Python.
+> An extensible deep learning and autograd engine built from scratch in Python.

 ZNN (Zero Neural Network) is a minimal yet powerful neural network framework designed for learning, experimentation, and customization.
 It builds a foundation similar to PyTorch's autograd but is developed from scratch with clean architecture, sharp naming, and robust modularity.